kentxvalentines/ComfyUI-Seed-API/README.md

 - **Use SeedEdit for modifications**: Better than text-to-image for specific edits
 - **Guidance scale tuning**: Start with default 5.5, increase for more prompt adherence
 - **Size selection**: Use "adaptive" for SeedEdit to maintain original proportions

+### Chat & Vision
+- **Session management**: Use descriptive session IDs and enable memory for ongoing conversations
+- **Model choice**: Use seed-1-6-flash-250715 for speed, seed-1-6-250615 for quality
+- **Image detail settings**: High detail for analysis tasks, low for simple recognition
+- **Thinking mode**: Keep enabled for complex reasoning, disable for simple responses
+- **System prompts**: Use for role-playing, context setting, and output formatting
+- **Memory limits**: Sessions automatically trim to last 20 messages to prevent memory bloat

 ## Troubleshooting